AndreaPrestia/sandlo-db/README.md

 **Configuration**

-Add this section in your appsettings.json.
+Add this section to your appsettings.json.

 ```
 "SandloDb": {